 An introduction to mental health terminology

-Learn the basics about mental health conditions and treatments
+Learn the basics about a few common mental health conditions and types of talk therapy.

 an-introduction-to-mental-health-terminology-thumbanail

-Mental health is a broad topic that covers thoughts, feelings, and emotions, your ability to solve problems and achieve goals, your ability to connect to other people, and your ability to understand the world around you.
 Everyone has a unique and personal experience of mental health.
 In general, mental health can be thought of as a spectrum, ranging from excellent mental wellbeing at one end, to severe debilitating symptoms at the other end.
 Individual people have their own unique mental health spectrums.
+Given that mental health is a broad field with many different terms, you might sometimes find it challenging to keep up with and understand mental health terminology.

-Mental illness is a term that covers a collection of conditions that can negatively impact mental health.
-Mental health conditions are typically diagnosed by a mental health professional like a psychiatrist or psychologist.
-There are a variety of treatments available that can help people better manage their symptoms, maintain daily wellness and improve their quality of life.
+On the other hand, mental illness refers to a collection of conditions that can negatively impact mental health.
+Mental health professionals, like psychiatrists and psychologists, typically diagnose mental health conditions.
+There are a variety of treatments and recovery options available that can help people better manage their symptoms, maintain daily wellness and improve their quality of life.
 People from all backgrounds can experience mental illness.
-However, some groups are more at risk of experiencing mental illness due to social inequality.
+However, some groups are more at risk of experiencing mental illness due to social inequalities.

-This article contains simple definitions of a small number of mental health conditions and a few common mental health treatments that can help you on your path in gaining a more in-depth understanding of mental health information.
-While this is a great place to start, to learn more about these topics, please talk to your GP or a mental health professional.
+This article provides simple definitions of a few mental health conditions and outlines some common talk therapies that can help individuals facing mental health challenges and support their overall well-being.
+While this is a great place to start gaining a more in-depth understanding of mental health, you can learn more about these topics by talking to your GP or a mental health professional.

 Mental health conditions